raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_1_top.md

 It inherently assumes that the orders that are passed by the bot have no effect on the effective prices, which as of last time I checked my bank account, sounds like a reasonable assumption for a bot using it.

+## Backtesting.

+As stated in the previous section, strategies that are used in real time to actually trade must be backtested beforehand (and actively once they are in production, to ensure that they are still profitable).

+For both testing and correctness, it is important to have the backtesting algorithm behave as close to the real time trading algorithm as possible.

+Ideally, we want to have the exact same code running in both cases, which is possible, with the only exception being the broker, as we cannot ask interactive brokers to pass orders in the past.
+We will need a dedicated component, the simulation broker, described in the broker section below, which will pass orders based on the provider's historical data.

+All other elements of the bot can behave the same way.
+Hence, in practice, backtesting only removes the need for a remote broker, which simplifies the structure of the trading bot.
+Here the diagram representing the components the trading bot used when backtesting.

+{{< figure
+	src="images/bot/bot_bkt.svg"
+	caption="Diagram of the backtesting trading bot."
+	alt="tb backtest"
+	>}}